ksmandersen/CCollections/CCReport.md

 ## Performance [section-performance]

 The programming language C has a huge asset that makes many developers strive towards it still: performance.
-The language is statically typed and does not run through a CLR or VM.
+The language is statically typed and does not run through a CLR (Common Language Runtime) or VM (Virtual Machine) like C# and Java does.
 Everything is compiled directly to bytecode.
 This means that many developers who write C code often do so because of it's great performance advantage.
 Thus is performance often a great concern for developers using C when searching for libraries.

-As discussed earlier the overall goals for this project is to investigate the implementation of concepts from the modern OO-languages world into the C programming languages.

-Outline:
-* performance is not a main goal of the project
-* the whole architecture of the library is "counter-performance"
-* a lot of time can be spend optimizing for performance (its a rabbit-hole)
-* this project is focused on concepts and functionality

-Outline2:
-- We're not really focusing on performance
-- We're focusing on concepts and features ported from OO languages.
-- Optimizing for and testing performance is something that takes a lot of time unless your're already an export in the area.
-- Performance is still a great concern in any library; even more so in C because many developers use the language because of it's great performance characteristics.
-- C is "as close to the metal" as you get.
-- We're going in the complete opposite direction with this library.
-- Because of these two reasons we have decided not to put an emphasis on performance.
+However, the design choices made about this library favors functionality, new concepts and usability over performance.
+Performance is still as important as ever, but not focused on in this project for two main reasons:

+1. The overall goal of this project is as mentioned earlier to investigate possible implementations of concepts taken from OO-language collection libraries.
+These languages have wildly unsimilar qualities, some of which will be mimicked in the implementation of this project, inherently hurting the level of performance that could otherwise be achieved.
+2. While some of the design decisions hinters or dampens performance it would be possible still be possible to optimize them for performance.
+However, optimizing for and testing performance impacts is a hugely time consumptious task that needs thorough research and investigation.
+The time needed to be spend on performance optimization is much better spend on investigating implementation of concepts as described in 1.

+## Testing